Thank you Expedia for sponsoring this post. Visit Expedia.com to book your trip!

 4. Shop Locally.

-Skip the malls and megastores and shop locally from villages, street markets, and farmers’ markets to better support the local economy.
-Instead of purchasing mass-produced souvenirs such as magnets and shot glasses that were not even manufactured in the country that is selling them, buy hand-made crafts, clothes, and jewelry to take home as gifts and souvenirs instead.
+Skip the malls, megastores, and airport kiosks and shop locally from villages, street markets, and farmers’ markets to better support the local economy.
+Instead of purchasing mass-produced souvenirs such as magnets and shot glasses that were most likely not even manufactured in the country that is selling them, buy hand-made crafts, clothes, and jewelry to take home as gifts and souvenirs instead.

 5. Cut back on travel-size plastic containers.